aeon-toolkit/aeon/docs/mentoring.md

 distance-based algorithm.

-`aeon` had an implementation of the Proximity Forest algorithm, but it was not as accurate as the original implementation (the one used in the study) and crashes on some benchmark datasets.
-The goal of this project is to improve the previous implementation of Proximity Forest in `aeon` to match the accuracy of the original algorithm.
-This will involve comparing against the authors' Java implementation of the algorithm as well as the previous implementation in `aeon`.
+`aeon` had an implementation of the Proximity Forest algorithm, but it was not as accurate as the original implementation (the one used in the study) and crashed on some benchmark datasets.
+The goal of this project is to improve the previous implementation or re-implement Proximity Forest in `aeon` to match the accuracy of the original algorithm.
+This will involve comparing against the authors' Java implementation of the algorithm as well as alternate Python versions.
 The mentors will provide results for both to help with the evaluation.
 While knowing Java is not a requirement for this project, it could be beneficial.

 Recent work has proposed a new version of the Proximity Forest algorithm, Proximity Forest 2.0 [3].
 This algorithm is more accurate than the original Proximity Forest